xiph/rav1e/README.md

 * src/util.rs - Misc utility code.
 * src/bin/rav1e.rs - rav1e command line tool.
 * src/bin/rav1erepl.rs - Command line tool for debugging.
-* aom_build/ - Local submodule of libaom.
-Some C functions and constants are used directly.
-Also used for benchmarking and testing.

 # Contributing